uptimejp/pgaudit/README.md

 Installation
 ------------

-(Note: for the moment, using pgaudit means building your own Postgres.
-If you are not already comfortable with this procedure, this extension is not yet ready for your use.
-We apologise for the inconvenience.)

 The latest pgaudit code is available at https://github.com/2ndQuadrant/pgaudit

+This module will work with Postgres 9.3 and 9.4 (not yet released at the time of writing), but it needs updated event trigger code in order to log a complete, unambiguous representation of DDL commands.

-It depends on the latest unreleased event trigger code available in the deparse branch of git://git.postgresql.org/git/2ndquadrant_bdr.git
+We hope that the necessary event trigger code will be available in 9.5, but until then you will have to build your own Postgres to see pgaudit at its best.
+The necessary code is available in the deparse branch of git://git.postgresql.org/git/2ndquadrant_bdr.git

-The easiest way to install pgaudit is to copy it into contrib/pgaudit in the checked-out deparse source tree.
-Build Postgres as usual, then:

-	cd contrib/pgaudit && make install
+First, build and install Postgres as usual from the deparse branch.
+Copy pgaudit into contrib/pgaudit and edit the Makefile to uncomment the line that defines "USE_DEPARSE_FUNCTIONS".
+Then run "make install".

+If you want to use it against an earlier version of Postgres, just run "make install" in the pgaudit directory.

-Edit postgresql.conf and set:
+Once the module is installed, edit postgresql.conf and set:

 	shared_preload_libraries = 'pgaudit'